CHR. Did you meet with no other assault as you came?

 mode, are going on pilgrimage.

 MONEY-LOVE.
 Alas!
-Why did they
+Why

 not stay, that we might have had their good